 The performance of the committees was evaluated by the Board after seeking inputs fromthe committee members on the basis of the criteria such as composition of committeeseffectiveness of committee meetings etc.

-In a separate meeting of Independent Directors performance of nonindependentdirectors performance of the board as a whole and performance of the Chairman wasevaluated taking into account the views of executive directors and non-executivedirectors The same was discussed in the Board meeting that followed the meeting of theIndependent Directors at which the performance of the Board its committees andindividual directors was also discussed.
+In a separate meeting of Independent Directors performance of nonindependentdirectors performance of the board as a whole and performance of the Chairman wasevaluated taking into account the views of executive directors and non-executivedirectors the same was discussed in the Board meeting that followed the meeting of theIndependent Directors at which the performance of the Board its committees andindividual directors was also discussed.

 13. POLICY ON DIRECTORS APPOINTMENT AND REMUNERATON AND OTHER DETAILS

-The Companys policy on Directors' appointment and remuneration and othermatters provided in Section 178(3) of the Act has been disclosed in the corporategovernance report which forms part of the Directors' Report.
+The Companys policy on Directors appointment and remuneration and othermatters provided in Section 178(3) of the Act has been disclosed in the corporategovernance report which forms part of the Directors Report.

 14. EMPLOYEE STOCK OPTION SCHEME

 No options under the said scheme have been granted to the employees of the Companyduring the year under review.

 15. AUDIT COMMITTEE

-The Audit & Compliance Committee comprises of three non-executive Directors viz.
+The Audit Committee comprises of three non-executive Directors viz.
 Rear Admiral M. M.Chopra AVSM (Retd.)
 Shri Ajit Singh Chatha Raja Shivdev Inder Singh and one ExecutiveDirector Shri Dheeraj Garg.
 During the year the committee held four meetings.
 Otherdetails of the Audit Committee are included in the Corporate Governance Report which formspart of this report.

 16. DETAILS OF ESTABLISHMENT OF VIGIL MECHANISM/WHISTLE BLOWER POLICY FOR DIRECTORS ANDEMPLOYEES

-Pursuant to provisions of Section 177 (9) of the Companies Act 2013 the Company hasestablished a "Vigil Mechanism" incorporating Whistle Blower policy in terms ofRegulation 22 of SEBI (LODR) Regulations 2015 for employees and directors of the Companyfor expressing the genuine concerns of unethical behaviour frauds or violation of thecodes of conduct by way of direct access to the Chairman/Chairman of the Audit Committee.The Company has also provided adequate safeguards against victimization of employees andDirectors who express their concerns.
-The policy on "Vigil Mechanism and WhistleBlower" may be accessed on the Company's website at http//www.indianacrylcs.com Thereare no cases reported during the year.
+Pursuant to provisions of Section 177 (9) of the Companies Act 2013 the Company hasestablished a "Vigil Mechanism" incorporating Whistle Blower policy in terms ofRegulation 22 of SEBI (LODR) Regulations 2015 for employees and directors of the Companyfor expressing the genuine concerns of unethical behavior frauds or violation of thecodes of conduct by way of direct access to the Chairman/Chairman of the Audit Committee.The Company has also provided adequate safeguards against victimization of employees andDirectors who express their concerns.
+The policy on "Vigil Mechanism and WhistleBlower" may be accessed on the Companys website athttp//www.indianacrylics.com.

 17. NOMINATION AND REMUNERATION COMMITTEE